jimratliff/GenoMac-user/README.md

 ##### Operations that do *not* run every time Hypervisor is run
 There are two buckets of operations that do *not* run every time Hypervisor is run:[^PERM_STATES_NOT_EVERY_TIME]
 - Purely bootstrap operations.
 These don’t even make sense being run more than once (unless there has been an extraordinary development).
 - Operations that are costly because they require user interaction.
 The settings that these interaction-requiring operations implement are in principle no different from non-interactive idempotent settings (such as those implemented via `defaults write`).
 There would be no harm (in the sense of not damaging the configuration) to run them repeatedly.
-But, because they’re costly to run, the costs of repeating every time Hypervisor is run outweighs the benefits.
+But, because they’re costly—viz., to the configuring user—to run, the costs of repeating them every time Hypervisor is run outweighs the benefits.

 [^PERM_STATES_NOT_EVERY_TIME]: Implementation detail: These typically one-time-only operations (whether because bootstrap, interactive, or both) are associated with PERM states: Each time Hypervisor is run, it checks whether the relevant PERM state has been set.
-If not, Hypervisor implements the setting and sets the PERM state, so that the setting won’t (typically) be implemented again. **TODO** (a) Add discussion in the Developer section about states. (b) Add reference here to that discussion.
+If not, Hypervisor implements the setting and sets the corresponding PERM state, so that the setting won’t (typically) be implemented again. **TODO** (a) Add discussion in the Developer section about states. (b) Add reference here to that discussion.

 ##### Operations that run every time Hypervisor is run
 Every other operation (i.e., neither interactive nor purely bootstrap) is run every time Hypervisor is run from start to finish.[^NUANCE_EVERY_TIME]<sup>,</sup>[^SESH_STATES_EVERY_TIME]

-[^NUANCE_EVERY_TIME]: I’m emphaszing “run completely” or “run from start to finish” to acknowledge that, even during a complete run of Hypervisor, the user might be logged out and log back in and then reenter the same run of Hypervisor by issuing `just run-hypervisor`.
+[^NUANCE_EVERY_TIME]: I’m emphasizing “run completely” or “run from start to finish” to acknowledge that, even during a complete run of Hypervisor, the user might be logged out and log back in and then reenter the same run of Hypervisor by issuing `just run-hypervisor`.

 [^SESH_STATES_EVERY_TIME]: Implementation detail: These operations are associated with SESH states.
 Every time Hypervisor finishes a complete run successfully, all SESH states are deleted.
-As a result, the next time Hypervisor is run, all of these steps will be performed. **TODO** (a) Add discussion in the Developer section about states. (b) Add reference here to that discussion.
+As a result, the next time Hypervisor is run from the beginning, all of these steps will be performed. **TODO** (a) Add discussion in the Developer section about states. (b) Add reference here to that discussion.

-############### WIP, RETURN HERE.
-TODO ###############

-## TODOs
-- Keyboard-navigation hotkeys ⇧⌥⌘F2 – ⇧⌥⌘F7 need to be tested
-- Laptop-specific settings
-  - To date, my development of Project GenoMac has been performed on a Mac mini.
-Thus,  I have not been able to experiment with settings that are relevant only on a laptop, such as battery settings.
-  - In particular, I should explore the Control Center’s Battery module’s setting.
-    - In particular, I believe the legacy mentions of `defaults write com.apple.menuextra.battery ShowPercent -string "NO"` no longer apply.
-  - Incorporate new helper function: this_mac_is_a_laptop()
-  - Change menubar clock configuration for laptop
-  - Change pmset settings for laptop, so that they vary based on battery/charging
-- set_power_management_settings.sh
-  - Finish, and move to a bootstrapping step
-- Setting apps “Assign to: All Desktops” requires that there already be multiple Spaces
-  - Thus, I need either (a) create at least a second Space early or (b) defer making these assignments until after there are multiple Spaces.
-- Assiging wallpapers to Spaces
-  - Keyboard Maestro has a “Set Desktop Image” command that, I believe, is limited to the current Space.
-You could then iterate over Spaces and set the wallpaper.
-    - This may not be preferable to AppleScript-ing the entire process.
-- set_screen_capture_settings.sh
-  - Consider making setting the destination for screenshots be user-specific (or occur after Dropbox sync, in order to save to a Dropbox directory)
-- Scripting
-  - Main entry-point script: Should check whether there are un-pulled changes to the repo.
-If so, warn the executing user to refresh the repo.
-  - `defaults write`
-    - To the extent that all `defaults write` command aren’t in one place (e.g., reversal of defaults re display-disks-on-desktop settings), dynamically build a list of apps to quit.
-Or is this now moot since I just force a logout?
-  - Makefile
-    - Add `dev-convert-repo-to-ssh-for-push`
-  - keyboard_maestro_enable_macro_syncing.sh is experimental (untested, as of 1/4/2026)
-- GenoMac-system
-  - clone_genomac_user_repo.sh needs to be rewritten for submodules
-- Integration with Mac environment
-  - To replace Antnotes, which can’t be programmatically configured, I now have a Keyboard Maestro macro (“Show Spaces assignments”) that, when trigged from the KM status menu, pops up and displays a `space_descriptions.pgn` that is assumed to be the typical screenshot of ~/Dropbox/Users/$USER/Prefs/Mission_Control_wallpapers.

 ## Known issues
 - The test for existence of Homebrew assumes an Apple Silicon Mac rather than an Intel Mac.